Migrating Valkey™ cluster hosts to a different availability zone

 -

-Wait until the cluster status changes to Alive.
-In the management console, go to the folder dashboard and select Yandex Managed Service for Valkey™.
-You can see the cluster status in the Availability column.
+Wait for the cluster state to change to Alive.
+In the management console, navigate to the folder dashboard and select Yandex Managed Service for Valkey™.
+You can see the cluster state in the Availability column.